1. Home

 Those advertised fuel economy figures are based on the X5’s plug-in battery being fully charged, which means the mpg will be significantly lower when the X5 is running from the 3.0-litre turbocharged petrol engine and the battery is depleted.

-All versions of the hybrid X5 use all-wheel drive, while maximum power is a potent 394PS.
+Every hybrid X5 has all-wheel drive, while maximum power is a potent 394PS.
 BMW’s power delivery system is seamless, which means it’s very difficult to tell where the engine stops and the electric motor starts.
 The performance is great, too: really, it's better suited to the big X5 than the pure petrol options.
 The only downside is that because the hybrid tech takes up a bit of boot space, you can't spec seven seats.

 Hybrid system aside, the X5 is a very good large SUV.
 The interior is luxurious with comfortable wide seats, lots of high-quality leather and soft-touch materials.
 The X5 also has one of the best infotainment systems in its class, operated through a pair of 12.3-inch screens that are sharp, bright and easy to read.